 The most straightforward calculation is achieved by multiplying these figures to establish the annual ROI of your cyberdefense program.
 The resulting figure provides an idea of the potential losses you’d face after experiencing cyberattacks without a dedicated program.
 Since this is also the amount you’ll save when avoiding cyberattacks, you can compare this to your cyberdefense investments to determine a general ROI.

-In some cases, other factors might also contribute to your organization’s overall expenses.
-This includes:
+In some cases, other factors might also contribute to your organization’s overall expenses:

 - Labor cost reductions following a given solution, service, or tool’s implementation